cse-sim/cse/doc/src/docs/input-structure.md

 Conditional text inclusion provides a facility for selectively including or excluding groups of input file lines.
 The lines so included or excluded may be either CSE input language text _or other preprocessor directives_.
 The latter capability is very powerful.

 Several conditional inclusion directive involve integer constant expressions.
-Constant integer expressions are formed according the rules discussed in the section on [expressions](#expressions) with the following changes:
+Constant integer expressions are formed according the rules discussed in the section on [expressions][expressions] with the following changes:

 1. Only constant integer operands are allowed.